This post may contain affiliate links or sponsored content. Please see disclosure policy.

 If you are on a tight budget put all the thoughts of wants aside.
 In reality, our culture tricks us into thinking we need so many things.

 We don’t.
 We have all our basics.
 We can cut back and build our spending muscle so that we can have more in the future.
 Not that more means more stuff- but more as in contentment.

-If you are on a tight grocery budget yes you may be eating food that others would turn there head around in disgust, boxed Mac & Cheese, Cereal and whatever else our culture says is terrible for us in the moment.
+If you are on a tight grocery budget yes you may be eating food that others would turn their head around in disgust, boxed Mac & Cheese, Cereal and whatever else our culture says is terrible for us at the moment.

 But it’s a season.
 It will pass.

 Here are my top Tips We Used for Sticking to a Tight Monthly Budget:

 - Buy as many food items you can using coupons.
 Use a coupon matchup list to get the cheapest price.

 - Use Grocery Apps to add on the savings from the store